OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: System Description

-In this section we describe our solution to distributed data analytics in detail, starting with an overview of the OODIDA platform~(\ref{sol:overview}).
-Afterwards, we look at execution scenarios~(\ref{sol:execution}).
-The main part is the discussion of the central cloud application~(\ref{sol:bridge}).
-A brief note addresses error handling~(\ref{sol:error}), while our discussion of use cases shows how real-world data analytics problems map to OODIDA~(\ref{sol:sample}).
-To round off our description, we cover the back-end on client devices~(\ref{sol:back}).
+In this section we describe the OODIDA platform in detail, starting with an overview~(Sect.~\ref{sol:overview}) and execution scenarios~(Sect.~\ref{sol:execution}).
+The main part is the discussion of the central cloud application~(Sect.~\ref{sol:bridge}).
+Two brief notes address error handling~(Sect.~\ref{sol:error}) and the backend on client devices~(Sect.~\ref{sol:back}).
+This section concludes with an overview of practical use cases for our system~(Sect.~\ref{sec:usecases}).